blakegolliher/nfs-gaze/README.md

 ## Disclaimer

-This is personal project and is not affiliated with any organization.
+This is a personal project and is not affiliated with any organization.
 It comes with no warranties or guarantees.
 Use at your own risk.

-## Contributing

-Contributions are welcome!
-Please see [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.

-Before submitting a PR:
-1. Run tests: `make test`
-2. Check coverage: `make coverage`
-3. See [tests/TESTING.md](tests/TESTING.md) for testing guidelines

 ## Author